Water adsorption in silica

 Figure: Snapshot of the final amorphous silica (SiO2) with Si atom in yellow and O atoms in red.

 After running the simulation, the final LAMMPS topology file named amorphousSiO.data will be located in SilicaBlock/.
-Alternatively, if you are only interested in the next steps of this tutorial, you can download it by clicking here.

 Tip for research project